5/29/19

 Preach.

 The disc is not a total loss as there are a couple tracks I really enjoy, music that jibes with my tastes and sensibilities.
-The Robin Lane & the Chartbusters track from 1980 is all kinds of wonderful - more moody new wave than pouty punk, with a sound I recognized immediately as I have their self-titled major label debut album on vinyl (which includes this very same track) and am currently seeking out "a budget-friendly copy" of their 2019 triple-disc 62-track anthology Many Years Ago, which features the original 1979 Deli Platters recording pictured above.
-Others may recognize this video as one of the first dozen music videos played on MTV on August 1, 1981.
+The Robin Lane & the Chartbusters track from 1980 is all kinds of wonderful - more moody new wave than pouty punk, with a sound I recognized immediately as I have their 2019 triple-disc 62-track anthology Many Years Ago, which features the original 1979 Deli Platters recording pictured above.
+Others may remember this video as one of the first dozen music videos played on MTV on August 1, 1981.
 Another Robin Lane & the Chartbusters video appeared later that same day before "When Things Go Wrong" received a repeat airing.

 The Atlantics track begins with a great rhythm section setting the pace and then we're off on a hi-intensity 168(!)bpm power pop romp.
 A scathing, white-hot guitar solo at the 2:31 mark kicks things up way into the red before we return to the frantic rhythms and vocals.
 A rare lengthy song in the DIY Series at 4:32, 1980's "Lonelyhearts" is also available as a 3:15 special radio edit which lops off the opening rhythm blast mentioned above and moves the guitar solo - still intact, I believe - up to 1:49.